sap-tutorials/Tutorials/tutorials/btp-app-kyma-deploy-application/btp-app-kyma-deploy-application.md

 cpapp-hana-deployer  0/1           3m7s       3m7s
 ```

-In such a case, you can check the logs for the `deployer`.
+In such a case, you can check the logs for the deployer.
 First, print the pods:

 ```
 kubectl get pods